twrightsman/GRZ_QC_Workflow/README.md

 [example GRZ submissions](https://www.cmm.in.tum.de/public/grz-example-submissions),
 the pipeline used the following resources:

+if reference build involved:

-- 828 CPU hours
+- 618 CPU hours
 - 72 GB maximum RAM (genome indexing)
 - 2 TB storage (including the input files)

-The biggest jobs were the two bwa-mem2 alignments which used 300 CPU hours each and a maximum of 48 GB of RAM.
+The biggest jobs were the two bwa-mem2 alignments which used 300 CPU hours each and a maximum of 32 GB of RAM.

+Without reference build:

+TODO

 ## Contributions and Support